1959 Alabama Crimson Tide football team: Georgia

 To open the 1959 season, Fran Tarkenton led the Georgia Bulldogs to a 17–3 victory over the Crimson Tide at Athens.
 The Bulldogs took an early 3–0 lead after Durward Pennington connected on a 35-yard field goal in the first quarter.
 Georgia then extended their lead further to 10–0 at halftime on a 40-yard Bill Godfrey touchdown run in the second quarter.
 After Alabama responded with their only points in the third on a 23-yard Fred Sington Jr. field goal, Tarkenton scored on a one-yard touchdown run in the fourth quarter that made the final score 17–3.
 The 17 points scored were the most allowed by a Bryant led defense to that point, and the Georgia win marked their first in an opening game since their 1954 season.
-The loss brought Alabama's all-time record against Georgia to 23–18–4.